jolyntmj/ip/docs/README.md

-# Duke User Guide
+# Sealriously User Guide

 // Update the title above to match the actual product name

 // Product screenshot goes here

-// Product intro goes here
+This is a tool to help organise your daily task in life.

 ## Adding deadlines